-Create a new story by tapping the circular icon on the upper right-hand side and swipe up to select your Live Photo.
+- Create a new story by tapping the circular icon on the upper right-hand side and swiping up to select your Live Photo.

-Upload a Live Photo and press and hold on the screen.
-This uses 3D Touch to create the Boomerang.
+- Upload a Live Photo, then press and hold your finger on the screen.
+This technique uses 3D Touch to create the Boomerang.